GenericMappingTools/gmt/branches/5.2.0/doc/rst/source/GMT_API.rst

 a 2-D character array with a fixed row length of ``dim`` but we only consider the first ``n_columns`` characters.
-For data grids you will also need to specify the ``registration`` (see the GMT Cookbook and Reference, Appendix B for description of the two forms of registration) and data domain ``range``.
+For data grids you will also need to specify the ``registration`` (see the GMT Cookbook and Reference, :ref:`App-file-formats` for description of the two forms of registration) and data domain ``range``.

 Create empty resources